Shubham-18-10-1998/Obsidian/RESOURCES/Java/Recap for OOPs.md

 # Classes
 - Blue Print for an object
-- Has Data (instance variables : because available to the whole class object) and then methods (Behaviours)
+- Has Data (instance variables : because available to the whole class object) and then Methods (Behaviours)
 - Method - The brackets shows its a function.
 These are called instance methods.
 	- Return Type : What it gives
 	- Name :
 	- Body : What needs to be done.
 Also known as scope of a function.
 Things defined within it are only accessible within it.
 Hence called local variable.
-- New is constructor invocation.
+- **new** is constructor invocation.
 - Default constructor provided if custom constructor not provided.
 The values are provided default values.
+Once any constructor provided, then default constructor no longer available.

 # Object
 Real world representation of a class.